Candice King: Personal life

+Along with her The Vampire Diaries co-stars Michael Trevino and Ian Somerhalder, Accola supports the It Gets Better Project, an organization that focuses to prevent suicide among LGBT youth.

-King started dating musician Joe King of The Fray after they met at a Super Bowl event in February 2012.
+Accola started dating musician Joe King of The Fray after they met at a Super Bowl event in February 2012.
 Her costar Nina Dobrev introduced them.
 They became engaged in May 2013, and married on October 18, 2014, in New Orleans, Louisiana.
-She is stepmother to King's two daughters from his first marriage.
+Accola became stepmother to King’s two daughters, Elise Madison and Ava Julia, from his previous marriage.

-In January 2016, King gave birth to a daughter.
-In December 2020, King gave birth to their second daughter.
-In May 2022, Accola announced that she had filed for divorce.
+In January 2016, Accola gave birth to a daughter, Florence May.
+In December 2020, Accola gave birth to their second daughter, Josephine June.
+In May 2022, Accola announced that she had filed for divorce but retained the surname King.

+In December 2023, Accola confirmed she was dating American actor Steven Krueger.
+They announced their engagement on May 14, 2025.